It’s here! The 29 Days to Great Sex!

 Spiritually: We’re supposed to feel deeply intimate and like one.

-We’re going to start unpacking how we can increase the connection and the laughter during sex for the first week or so, and then we’re going to look at specific strategies to make sex itself great.
+We’re going to start unpacking how we can increase the connection and the laughter during sex for the first week or so, and then we’re going to look at specific strategies to make the physical side of sex feel amazing.

 I believe that sex was created to feel great physically, and that I am supposed to have a sex drive, and supposed to feel aroused, even if I don’t feel that way right now.